 Coding Camp!
 Serious Computer Programming for Youth at the Santa Fe Public Library

-To register your child (in 6th grade or older) for the camp, start by visiting this website for more details; https://sites.google.com/site/santafecoding/.
-Email Mark at the address found at the bottom of the page to reserve your spot.
-Space is limited.
+To register your child (in 6th grade or older) for the camp, start by visiting this website for more details: https://sites.google.com/view/serious-programming/.

-The next workshop will take place at the Main Library (145 Washington Ave.)
-These are 10 hour courses, and students must commit to taking the full course.
+The next workshop will take place at the Main Library (145 Washington Ave.).
+It is a 10 hour course and students must commit to taking the full course.

 Saturday, September 28 (10 a.m. – 12:30 p.m. and 1:15 p.m. – 5:30 p.m.)

 Sunday, September 29 (1 p.m. – 4:45 p.m.)

 Send email to firstname.lastname@example.org to sign up.
 Space is limited.